Unions threaten to scupper Linde-Praxair merger

-FRANKFURT/MUNICH (Reuters) - Linde (LING.DE) labor representatives will vote against the German industrial gases group's planned $65 billion merger with U.S. rival Praxair (PX.N), the head of the German works council told Reuters on Thursday, in a move that could scupper the deal.
+FRANKFURT/MUNICH, March 30 (Reuters) - Linde labour representatives threatened on Thursday to scupper the German industrial gases group's planned $65 billion merger with U.S. rival Praxair, urging their board members to vote against the deal and enlisting Berlin's support.

+The move contradicts Linde's characterisation of talks with workers as constructive, and is a reversal of previous approval from employee representatives for the framework all-share merger-of-equals deal in return for job guarantees.

-The merger would entail significant job losses to achieve the promised $1 billion of synergies, with Linde bearing the brunt, while workers would lose their influence on strategy with the headquarters set to move from Germany, Gernot Hahl said.
+The merger would entail significant job losses in European Union countries outside Germany to achieve the promised $1 billion of synergies and would destroy the essence of Linde's brand, Linde's European works council wrote in a letter to Linde staff seen by Reuters.

-Linde and Praxair are racing to finalize a deal by Linde's annual shareholder meeting on May 10, after agreeing a non-binding term sheet in December.
-It would then have to be approved by the boards of both companies.

-"Our position in the supervisory board is: No, we will not approve the merger," Hahl said by phone.
+Matthias Machnig, state secretary in the German economy ministry, said in a statement: "Such a planned merger needs the acceptance of the labour side.
+This clearly does not currently exist.
+The economic rationale of such a project has also not been convincingly put forward, in my opinion."

+The merger is designed to create an industry leader with a combined market value of $65 billion and revenue of $29 billion that would overtake France's Air Liquide and reunite a global Linde group split by the First World War a century ago.

-Linde's supervisory board, half of which is made up of labor representatives, voted unanimously in favor of the intention to merge in December, in exchange for job guarantees through 2021 for Linde's 8,000 German workers.
+Linde's supervisory board, half of which is made up of labour representatives, voted unanimously in favour of the intention to merge in December, in exchange for job guarantees through 2021 for Linde's 8,000 German workers.

-Linde had until now characterized negotiations with its workers as constructive.
-"The negotiations with Praxair are proceeding as planned," a Linde spokesman said on Thursday.
-He declined to comment on labor relations.

-After a meeting with Linde executives last week, the company's European works council sent a letter to staff saying it had become obvious the merger would lead to significant job losses in European countries outside Germany.
-The company employs several thousand people elsewhere on the continent.

-"The European Works Council members and the workforce will therefore vigorously oppose the planned merger with Praxair," said the letter seen by Reuters on Wednesday.

-Other labor representatives said on Thursday they had previously only agreed to an "examination with an open outcome".
+But on Thursday, labour representatives said they had only agreed to an "examination with an open outcome".

 "We are against it," said trade union IG Metall.
 "We think nothing of the merger."